benko/ocp4-lab-deployment/README.md

 ## TL;DR

-0. Go to try.openshift.com and do your thing.
+0. Go to [OpenShift Download Page](try.openshift.com) and do your thing.
    Download stuff.
+    - nightly installer build
+    - nightly client build
+    - RHCOS kernel and initrd
+    - RHCOS bare metal image for both BIOS and UEFI
 1. Get the rest of the stuff:
     - clone this project
     - download [Nexus3 OSS](https://www.sonatype.com/download-nexus-repo-oss)